The iPhone and iPad games still worth installing in 2026

 For console-style iOS gaming, Resident Evil 4, Death Stranding Director’s Cut, and Assassin’s Creed Mirage are the games to look at, but only after checking compatibility.
 For free-to-play RPGs, Honkai: Star Rail, Wuthering Waves, Zenless Zone Zero, and Genshin Impact are the obvious names, but they should be played with spending limits in mind.

 The best iOS games in 2026 are not all the same kind of game.
 That is the point. iPhone and iPad gaming now covers quick roguelike runs, quiet farming, puzzle classics, full horror ports, Apple Arcade comfort games, and huge live-service RPGs.
 The trick is not finding something to play.
-The trick is choosing the right kind of game for the way you actually use your device.
+The trick is choosing the right kind of game for the way you use your device.

 Related Reading